 Instructions

-- Open up two cans of coconut milk and scoop out 1 cup of just the thick part with none of the water.
-Secondly, pour the remaining coconut milk or water into a sterilized glass jar with a tight-fitting lid and place in the fridge to use in smoothies and other recipes.
+- Secondly, pour the remaining coconut milk or water into a sterilized glass jar with a tight-fitting lid and place in the fridge to use in smoothies and other recipes.

 - Lastly, stir all the ingredients together to make the masala sauce. and set sauce aside.